 Now I use a Cooper Nylon PWC anchor that works extremely well in the ocean as well as rivers.
 When I tie my Sea-doo jetski to a riverbank I use a twist screw anchor.
 So as you can see each has its uses so I carry both.

 The Cooper anchor is an Australian invention that works surprisingly well.
 It is made out of solid tough reinforced fiber Nylon and comes in a few different sizes and colors like Blue, Red, and Black.
 (Depending on the anchor size)

-The Cooper anchor for jet skis is very popular and I see them all the time in smaller boats and rubber dinghies.
+The Cooper anchor for jet skis (Amazon) is very popular, and cheap.
+I see them all the time in smaller boats and rubber dinghies.
 As they are made out of nylon they won’t damage the inside of your boat or Jet-ski.